 Do you have trouble staying cool when it is hot outside?
 I sure do.
-Psoriasis affects my ability to stay cool.
-Biologically, humans have a predictable response to the environment, but those of us that have Pso and PsA are “NOT” alike.
+Psoriasis seems to affect my ability to stay cool.
+Biologically, humans have a predictable response to the environment, but those of us who live with psoriatic disease are far from predictable.

-When I try biologic drugs, there are different medications that may or may not help depending on what cells are being targeted.
-Certain biologic's target IL-17 or IL-23.
-I think that this changes our responses from everything to do with prescription medications to over the counter medications.
+When I tried biologic drugs, there are different medications that may or may not help depending on what cells are being targeted.
+Certain biologics target IL-17 or IL-23.
+I believe it is these cells, that is the reason for our exclusive experience.
+It all comes down to genes.

 Another problem that occurs for me is overheating when I sleep.
-Blankets are necessary to make me feel safe at night and comfortable.
 I find that my skin seemed to get secondary yeast infections from heat staying trapped.

 The next thing is to turn to the internet to find out about anything to help with staying cool when you sleep.
-I found out there are cooling sheets.
+I found out there are bedsheets that actually have a cooling factor - cooling sheets.
 The price was a bit steep, but saving up for the sheets made sense if it meant comfort.
-Better sleep.
-Amazingly, this has worked so much for me!

 I lay on a cool sheet and cover up with one.
 The first thing I noticed after using these sheets was that I was not picking at my self in my sleep.
 Secondly, my sheets were not bloody!
 For me, this is a success.

 The hot sticky weather

 Now that the weather in Illinois is getting warmer, I must do things to keep cool.
 The most important thing that I do is to carry water with me.
 My body dehydrates at every opportunity in the heat.

 People do not realize that a cold bottle of water can save you.
 Not just by drinking it - but as a first aid resource.
 Here is the trick I learned from a first aid paramedic: take a cold bottle of water and put it between your legs as close to your core as you can.
 This tactic will immediately help lower your body temperature.